-By virtue of the coveted red-carpet glow she’s created for the likes of Kaia Gerber and Margot Robbie, Chanel makeup artist Pati Dubroff knows a thing or two about elevating your look.
-Here, she shares the Hollywood-approved hacks guaranteed to reinvigorate the way you apply makeup for stunning results at your next festive soirée and beyond.
+By virtue of the coveted red-carpet glow she’s created for the likes of Simone Ashley, Kaia Gerber, Jodie Comer, Sofia Richie Grainge and, of course, Margot Robbie, Chanel makeup artist Pati Dubroff knows a thing or two about elevating your look.
+Here, she shares the Hollywood-approved hacks that are guaranteed to reinvigorate the way you apply makeup – for stunning results at your next soirée and beyond.

 Start with a facial tool